-No referral is required to make an appointment and see Amy.
+No referral is required to make an appointment.
 If you have a referral with a Mental Health Care Plan from your GP then you can claim a Medicare rebate of $84.80 per session for up to 10 sessions per calendar year.
 If you do not have a referral you cannot claim a rebate from Medicare, but you can use Private Health if applicable.

 What is a Mental Health Care Plan?

-A Mental Health Care Plan is developed in conjunction with your GP asessing your mental health.
-After doing an assessment your GP will make a plan for you which may include a referral to a pscyhologist. under the Better Access initiative.
-This is a Government initiative to enable people living with mental health problems to obtain affordable treatment by psychologists via Medicare rebates.
+A Mental Health Care Plan is developed in conjunction with your GP assessing your mental health.
+After doing an assessment your GP will make a plan for you which may include a referral to a psychologist under the Better Access initiative.
+This is a Government initiative to enable people living with mental health problems to obtain more affordable treatment from psychologists via Medicare rebates.
 To obtain a Mental Health Care Plan you will need to book a long appointment with your GP to discuss your concerns and determine whether counselling is the best treatment plan for you.
-Better Access is for diagnosable disorders such as anxiety, depression, post-traumatic stress disorder, phobias and mood disorders.
-People with a Mental Health Care Plan are eligible for up to 10 sessions per calendar year with a Psychologist as well as up to 10 group therapy sessions.
+Better Access is for diagnosable disorders such as anxiety, depression, post-traumatic stress disorder, phobias, mood disorders, eating disorders and addictions.
+People with a Mental Health Care Plan are eligible for Medicare rebates for up to 10 sessions per calendar year with a Psychologist, as well as 10 group therapy sessions.
 The current Medicare rebate for a standard 50 minute session with a psychologist is $84.80.
 If you are unsure whether you are eligible for a Mental Health Care Plan then please call us to discuss it or consult your Doctor.

 How do I choose the right counsellor for me?

 Secondly, once you meet with someone, check if what they are saying seems to make sense to you and if you feel comfortable talking with the person.
-Most people feel somewhat anxious at their first visit, but does the counsellor try and put you at ease and seem to understand you.
+It is normal to eel somewhat anxious at their first visit.
+Has the health professional heard and understood your concerns, and outlined a clear plan for the treatment?
 Other things to consider include accessibility and cost of sessions.

 Psychiatrists have completed a medical degree and then further study specialising in mental health.
 Psychiatrists can prescribe medication.
 Some psychiatrists offer psychotherapy, while others focus primarily on the medical management of mental health problems.